Ayurveda Constipation Medicine Without Harsh Laxatives

 Symptoms of Constipation

-Speaking about the signs of constipation are the following –
+Speaking about the signs of constipation, the following are

 • Difficult to pass stools and have to apply a lot of pressure to do so

-• The stools are dry, hard, painful, and lumpy
+• The stools are dry, hard, painful, and lumpy.

 • Feeling of unclear bowels and feeling heavy in the abdomen